-Years ago I developed a program to conquer stress called The Five R’s of Coping that does all three.
+Years ago I developed a program to conquer helpful site stress called The Five R’s of Coping that does all three.
 The program uses five different levels of coping that will teach you how to conquer your stress and thrive in a fast-paced, ever-changing world.

 The Five R’s are:

 Each R contains several different strategies that work independently or can be combined to make a comprehensive personal stress management plan.